Reactive programming

 Another example is a hardware description language such as Verilog, where reactive programming enables changes to be modeled as they propagate through circuits.

-Reactive programming has been proposed as a way to simplify the creation of interactive user interfaces and near-real-time system animation.
+Reactive programming has been proposed as a way to simplify creating interactive user interfaces and near-real-time computing animation.

 For example, in a model–view–controller (MVC) architecture, reactive programming can facilitate changes in an underlying model being reflected automatically in an associated view.

 Approaches to creating reactive programming languages

-Several popular approaches are employed in the creation of reactive programming languages.
+Several popular approaches are employed in creating reactive programming languages.
 One approach is the specification of dedicated languages that are specific to various domain constraints.
 Such constraints usually are characterized by real-time, embedded computing or hardware description.
 Another approach involves the specification of general-purpose languages that include support for reactivity.
-Other approaches are articulated in the definition, and use of programming libraries, or embedded domain-specific languages, that enable reactivity alongside or on top of the programming language.
+Other approaches are articulated in the definition, and use of programming libraries, or embedded domain-specific languages, that enable reactivity alongside or atop a programming language.
 Specification and use of these different approaches results in language capability trade-offs.
-In general, the more restricted a language is, the more its associated compilers and analysis tools are able to inform developers (e.g., in performing analysis for whether programs are able to execute in actual real-time).
+In general, the more restricted a language is, the more its associated compilers and analysis programming tools are able to inform developers (e.g., in performing analysis for whether programs are able to execute in actual real-time).
 Functional trade-offs in specificity may result in deterioration of the general applicability of a language.

 Programming models and semantics

 A variety of models and semantics govern reactive programming.
-We can loosely split them along the following dimensions:
+They can be divided loosely along three dimensions: